-Other losses, net for the year ended 31 December 2016 was a net loss of RMB1,919.7 million, which was significantly higher than the net loss of RMB295.4 million for 2015.
-During the year ended 31 December 2016, the Group ceased or cancelled two property projects and made provisions for impairment of these ceased projects totaling RMB1,124.3 million (2015: Nil).
-In addition, the Group disposed of its equity in a subsidiary in the current year and recorded a loss of RMB147.9 million (2015: Nil).
-On the other hand, the Group's investment properties gave rise a significant fair value loss of RMB443.7 million (2015: fair value loss of RMB59.1 million) because the latest fair value cannot reflect the additional costs and borrowing costs incurred in the current year.
-Lastly, due to the further depreciation of RMB against USD in 2016, the Group further recorded exchange loss of RMB216.3 million in 2016 (2015: exchange loss of RMB258.5 million) as a result of converting the Company's US\$400 million senior notes due 2018 into RMB.
+Other losses, net for the year ended 31 December 2017 was a net loss of RMB178.2 million, which was 90.7% lower than the net loss of RMB1,919.7 million for 2016.
+During the year ended 31 December 2016, the Group ceased or cancelled two property projects and made provisions for impairment of these ceased projects totaling RMB1,124.3 million; and the Group also disposed of its equity in a subsidiary and recorded a loss of RMB147.9 million.
+There was no similar provision for impairment or loss for 2017.
+Besides, due to the appreciation of RMB against US\$ in 2017, the Group recorded an exchange gain of RMB217.2 million in 2017 (2016: exchange loss of RMB216.3 million), which was mainly resulted from the conversion of the Company's US\$400 million senior notes due 2018 into RMB.
+On the other hand, the Group's investment properties gave rise a significant fair value loss of RMB501.7 million (2016: fair value loss of RMB443.7 million) because the latest fair value cannot reflect the additional costs and finance costs incurred in the current year.